Chart Color Schemes

 Employment

-Queanbeyan Surrounds has an educated workforce with a low unemployment rate of 0.7%.
-As of September 2025, there are 10,261 employed residents, with an unemployment rate 3.1% below the Rest of NSW's rate of 3.8%.
+Queanbeyan Surrounds has a highly educated workforce with significant representation in essential services sectors.
+The unemployment rate was 0.7% as of September 2025.
+There were 10,261 residents employed at that time, with an unemployment rate 3.1% lower than the Rest of NSW's rate of 3.8%.

-The area may offer limited local employment opportunities as indicated by Census data.
-Between September 2024 and September 2025, the labour force decreased by 5.1% while employment declined by 5.2%, leaving unemployment broadly unchanged.
-In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
-Statewide in NSW, between November 2024 and November 2025, employment contracted by 0.03% (losing 2,260 jobs), with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Queanbeyan Surrounds' employment mix suggests local employment could grow by 6.1% over five years and 12.5% over ten years, though this is a simple extrapolation for illustrative purposes.
+Health care & social assistance had limited presence at 8.4%, compared to the regional average of 16.9%.
+Over the year ending September 2025, labour force levels decreased by 5.1% and employment fell by 5.2%, with unemployment remaining stable.
+In contrast, the Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Queanbeyan Surrounds' employment mix indicates potential local employment growth of 6.1% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment